CMU-IDS-2020/fp-ctqa/README.md

  - For sentence encoding/matching part
  - [x] Locally working example (for pretrained infersent) where vocab and model checkpoint can be downloaded
- - [ ] Streamlit share working example (for pretrained infersent and five tweets scoring) where vocab and model checkpoint can be downloaded
+ - [x] Streamlit share working example (for pretrained infersent and five tweets scoring) where vocab and model checkpoint can be downloaded
  - [ ] From scoring to a matching problem
  - [ ] Simple user interface: click on one tweet, select top_n, cosine or nli score (future), etc
  - [ ] Training scripts for fine tuning infersent
    - Finished training scripts (needs formatting)
    - Need to find ways to transform load_weights method since it is different from the pretrained case (may not in this submission)
    - Replace pretraining code to loading fine-tuned models code

+- For video submission
+- [ ] Answer the questions from professor feedback in proposal

 ## Deliverables

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [x] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A completed proposal.
+- [x] A completed proposal.
 The contact should submit it as a PDF on Canvas.

 ### Design review